Parallel.Invoke Method (ParallelOptions, Action)

 The CancellationToken in the parallelOptions is set.

-The actions argument is null.
+The actions argument is a null reference (Nothing in Visual Basic).

-The parallelOptions argument is null.
+The parallelOptions argument is a null reference (Nothing in Visual Basic).

 The exception that is thrown when any action in the actions array throws an exception.

-The actions array contains a null element.
+The actions array contains a a null reference (Nothing in Visual Basic) element.

 No guarantees are made about the order in which the operations execute or whether they execute in parallel.
 This method does not return until each of the provided operations has completed, regardless of whether completion occurs due to normal or exceptional termination.